 • Find ways to add recognition to your communication efforts.
 Quarantines and business disruptions demand that we frequently communicate and share information.
 Don’t let a communication opportunity go by without expressing appreciation through recognition.

 • Leverage technology to include others in the recognition experience.
 The benefits of recognition apply to not only the receivers, but givers and observers as well.

-• Recognize, recognize, recognize.
+• Recognise, recognise, recognise.
 When you think you’ve done enough, look for opportunities to do even more.

 Communicating appreciation through purposeful and meaningful recognition will give your people solid footing during these uncertain times.
 When people feel acknowledged, valued, and connected they will find ways to overcome challenges and deliver great work.
 They will continue to do more with less and be better able to navigate these unprecedented times.

 Our recent research on workplace challenges brought on by the COVID-19 virus tells the story.
-When someone has been recognized within 7 days, recipients are:
+When someone has been recognised within 7 days, recipients are:

 • 59.0% less fearful about COVID in the workplace

 • 47.9% more trusting that their leader has their safety and wellbeing in mind

 I hope you’ll join me on this journey to take advantage of this change in circumstances to refocus our efforts and work with intention to become better leaders.